spatie/laravel-permission/README.md

 You can use Laravel's native `@can` directive to check if a user has a certain permission.

 ## Using a middleware
-Though the package doesn't contain a middleware to check permissions but it's very trivial to add this yourself.
+The package doesn't contain a middleware to check permissions but it's very trivial to add this yourself.

 ``` bash
 $ php artisan make:middleware RoleMiddleware